 Dr. JoAnne Robbins is one of the leadings throat pathologists in the world.
+Dr. Robbins' research interests focus on the effects of aging and age-related disease and the relationship between swallowing and speech production (dysphagia).
 Her studies have been conducted over the last 40 years and have served as some of the most useful information in helping dysphagia patients.
+In particular, Dr. Robbins' work using video fluoroscopy and magnetic resonance imaging is revealing the effects of aging on the relationship between swallowing physiology and the brain.
 She has developed multiple techniques that are used in clinics to treat patients and have shown great promise in swallowing therapy.
 Her exercises have been proven to cure dysphagia as a result of sarcopenia, or the deterioration of the throat muscles over time.
-It is completely safe to assess Dr. Robbins as an expert in the area of swallowing and the complexities that come along with it.
+Most recently, her clinical research group is using MRI to quantify muscle in head and neck structures integral to swallowing.
+It can be safely assess that Dr. Robbins is an expert in the area of swallowing and its various complexities.